robertn01/git-novice/_episodes/07-pull-request.md

 ![Forking repo (Step 1)](../fig/github-fork-02.png)

 &nbsp;

+* The place you want to add information TO is the base.
+(In this case, it's the dlstrong version.)
+* The place you want to bring information FROM is the head.
+(In this case, it's your version.)

 Compare the changes you want to add to your pull request and send it off